TechCentralTechCentral

 Source: MTN

-In the presentation, it cites speed test results from MyBroadband which show it has a healthy lead in the market.
+In the presentation, it cites speed test results which show it has a healthy lead in the market.
 There’s no breakdown of methodology, but the high overall average suggests a significant number of tests run on the MTN network which would skew that figure upward.
 Vodacom, in its interim results presentation, pointed to a benchmarking exercise from Atlo which shows (not surprisingly) that it performs better than its rivals.

 Regardless of who’s in front, consumers win.
 Network speeds have (generally) been improving and data prices are coming down (more on this, soon).
 But there are limits to what can be achieved without additional spectrum.